scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ### Step 9.2.
 Add server endpoint KEPServerEX

-This step is required if you want to deploy ThingsBoard IoT Gateway and KEPServerEX on different hosts.
+This step is required if you want to deploy Pacificsoft IoT Gateway and KEPServerEX on different hosts.

 KEPServerEX needs to be configured to accept remote connections.
 Open KEPServerEX "OPC UA Configuration Manager" application and navigate to "Server Endpoints" page.